apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**James Webb Space Telescope witnesses a 'smiling' galactic collision (images)**
+**Fed's jumbo rate cut signals recalibration for America**

-You can read more about it [here](https://www.space.com/james-webb-space-telescope-smiling-galactic-collision).
+You can read more about it [here](https://www.axios.com/2024/09/19/fed-interest-rate-cuts-recalibration).

 ## Requirements
 - Python 3.8